Skill Demand Index

 Salary data for Full Recruitment Lifecycle is still accumulating.

-The most common pairings are Strategic Thinking, IT Roles Understanding, Applicant Tracking Systems (ATS), Recruitment Strategies, Sourcing Passive Talent.
+The most common pairings are English Proficiency, Remote Work Capability, Applicant Tracking Systems (ATS), IT Roles Knowledge, Fintech Recruiting Experience.
 Strengthening these alongside Full Recruitment Lifecycle improves your fit across more positions.

 Top roles: HR / Recruiting.
 HR / Recruiting positions have the highest demand at 100% of all Full Recruitment Lifecycle jobs.